Ohio Christian University: Athletics

 The Ohio Christian athletic teams are called the Trailblazers.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2015–16 academic year.
-They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Midwest Region of the Division I level.
+The university is a member of the National Christian College Athletic Association (NCCAA), competing as an independent in the Mideast Region at the Division I level.
+The Trailblazers previously competed in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after spring 2016) of the National Association of Intercollegiate Athletics (NAIA) from 2015–16 to 2023–24.

-Ohio Christian competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball; and co-ed sports include disc golf and eSports.
+OCU competes in 19 intercollegiate varsity teams: Men's sports include baseball, basketball, cross country, golf, soccer, and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, softball, track & field (indoor and outdoor) and volleyball; and co-ed sports include disc golf and eSports.
+OCU plans to add women's swimming for the 2025/2026 academic year.